-The prices for this project rank lower than the average prices of other last-mile projects in the area.
+The prices for this project rank lower than the average prices of other last-mile projects awarded in the past.

 Households in Project Area: Based on the 2010 census block data, the project area consists of 150 households with a population of 400 and is covered by one Census Block Group.
+If approved, LCB/SVI expects to serve 102 of these households.

-Timeliness of Completion: LCB/SVI has submitted deployment documents, including a schedule with clear milestones to indicate the project will be completed within the required 24 months.
-This project scores are average compared to the timeline for the previous awarded projects.
+Timeliness of Completion: LCB/SVI submitted deployment documents, including a schedule with clear milestones to indicate the project will be completed within the required 24 months from the Commission approval date.
+This project scores average compared to the timeline for the previously awarded last-mile projects.